 You’ll learn about the brutal history of the grounds and the buildings that were used for prisoners as well as a training center for guards from other concentration camps.
 Through the guide’s descriptions of the personal accounts, it’s easy to imagine the daily lives of the prisoners.
 See the cramped quarters where the prisoners slept and hear about the excruciating and cruel work they were forced to carry out.

-A visit to the Sachsenhausen Memorial is a solemn day out, but an important part of history and memorable part of any Berlin itinerary.
+A visit to the Sachsenhausen Memorial is a solemn day out, but an important part of history and a memorable part of any Berlin itinerary.

 We hope you have a wonderful time exploring the beautiful city of Berlin!